Ramón Clemente

-Ramón Clemente (born December 11, 1985) is a Puerto Rican professional basketball player for the Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
+Ramón Clemente (born December 11, 1985) is a Puerto Rican former professional basketball player, who spent the majority of his career in the Baloncesto Superior Nacional (BSN), most notably for the Indios de Mayagüez, Vaqueros de Bayamón, and Cangrejeros de Santurce.

 College career

 Clemente started his college career at Paris Junior College in Paris, Texas playing for two years and winning back to back conference championships.
 In addition, he made the All-American Team.

 After junior college, Clemente continued to play college basketball at Wichita State University in Kansas and graduated with a degree in Criminal Justice in 2009.

 Professional career

 Immediately after graduating in 2009, Clemente played professionally with Mayaguez in Puerto Rico, where he continues to play.
 During the 2009–10 season, he joined Maccabi Ashdod B.C. in Israeli Liga Leumit.

 He played for Hapoel Yokneam Megido (2010–2011), Maccabi Be'er Yaakov (2011–2012), and Irony Nahariya (2012–2013), all in Israel.
 He then played in Italy during the 2013–2014 season and won a championship.
 He currently plays for Obras Sanitarias in Argentina.

+After a long career playing in his native country Puerto Rico's Baloncesto Superior Nacional (BSN), Clemente announced his retirement from basketball on 16 March, 2026.